wordjelly/Auth/README.md

 #### Application Controller

 Engines cause their own layout to be loaded by default.
 We want your app's layout to be used.
 This has to be explicitly specified.
+Also you must explicitly allow it to respond to html, js and later on will need json in case you are going to use otp controller.

 ```
 # application_controller.rb